dijkstracula/smrt/report/report.md

-highly variable throughput if the drive's indirection mechanism cannot keep up with host I/O.  By contrast, _host-managed SMR_ exposes a series of append-only regions called _zones_ that avoid expensive indirection mechanisms and data corruption on random writes, but require significant rearchitecture to the software that sits above it[@Ext4].
-Proposals for so-called "caveat scriptor"[@CaveatScriptor] disks permit physical block writes anywhere on the disk, but an off-by-one bug in the software stack could have disasterious data integrity consequences.
+highly variable throughput if the drive's indirection mechanism cannot keep up with host I/O.  By contrast, _host-managed SMR_ exposes a series of append-only regions called _zones_ that avoid expensive indirection mechanisms and data corruption on random writes, but require significant re-architecture to the software that sits above it[@Ext4].
+Proposals for so-called "caveat scriptor"[@CaveatScriptor] disks permit physical block writes anywhere on the disk, but an off-by-one bug in the software stack could have disastrous data integrity consequences.
 It's unsurprising, then, that such drives do not actually exist in the wild.